13tales/robot/README.md

 **Author:** Tom Armstrong (hello@tomarmstrong.dev)

-A solution for the Seek Pass "robot" candidate exercise.

 ## Installation and usage
 - `npm install` to install dependencies.
 - `npm run build` will bundle the application as a single file in the `/dist` folder.